floooh/oryol/README.md

 ## _Public Service Announcements_

-- **08-Apr-2016**: the oryol repo now uses 'git lfs' for some files under data, and the gh-pages branch for the samples webpage, if you haven't please install git lfs support (https://git-lfs.github.com/)
+- **08-Apr-2016**: I have removed the 'git lfs' requirement again, since it doesn't work with github-pages, and all the big files are in the github-pages branch, so in the end it didn't make sense ~~the oryol repo now uses 'git lfs' for some files under data, and the gh-pages branch for the samples webpage, if you haven't please install git lfs support (https://git-lfs.github.com/)~~

 - **07-Apr-2016**: I have added a new sample which demonstrates how to integrate the [SoLoud audio lib](http://sol.gfxile.net/soloud/), here's